 - At all times we attempt to identify 100% of disclosures where any potential relationship or perceived conflict of interest would arise.
 Failing to do so should be considered an oversight, not deliberate, and you are welcome to leave a comment on any post if you’d like clarification.

-Jeremy Toeman is the CEO of Dijit Media, a venture-funded startup building NextGuide, a hyper-personalized TV guide experience for iPads .
-Jeremy has over 11 years experience in the convergence of digital media, mobile entertainment, social entertainment, smart TV and consumer technology.
+Jeremy has over 15 years experience in the convergence of digital media, mobile entertainment, social entertainment, smart TV and consumer technology.
 He has a proven track record of designing and delivering award-winning products and technologies to the connected home.
+Most recently he was SVP of Products for Viggle, Inc, after the successful acquisition of his venture-funded startup Dijit Media.

 Prior to Dijit, Jeremy was a founding partner of Stage Two, a firm providing product design, UX, and marketing services to consumer technology companies.
 Jeremy was key to many successes for Boxee, VUDU, Clicker.com, and many other consumer technology companies.